korre/ios-swipeable-tableview-cell/README.md

 ```

 Now you should be all setup and the swipe to reveal should work.
+<br><br>
-NB.
-The back view needs to be able to set its width for the SwipeableTableViewCell to be able to do the measuring.
-So don't forget to set all the contraints properly.
+*NB.
+The back view needs to be able to measure its width for the SwipeableTableViewCell to be able to lay it out properly.
+So don't forget to set all the contraints needed to obtain the width.*

 ## Example code
 Example code is provided.
 Checkout the code and run the project on a device or simulator.